 SECURITY, SAFETY AND SUPPORT

 45. Guests are expected at all times to conduct themselves in a proper manner and with due regard to the health, safety, comfort, enjoyment and general well-being of all persons both on board the ship and involved in the provision of any service or facility forming part of the Package or any shore experience, and the Guest expressly agrees to this.
-If it appears that a Guest’s conduct, behaviour or health is such as to be a breach of this requirement or the Guest's behaviour, health or conduct is likely to endanger the Guest’s own health or safety or that of any other Guest or crew or may make the Guest likely to be refused permission to go ashore at any port or may make P&O Cruises liable for the costs of any medical treatment and/or maintenance and support and/or repatriation, then P&O Cruises and/or the Master shall have the right according to the particular circumstances to take any one or more of the following measures as may appear to be reasonable and appropriate –
+P&O Cruises will implement measures pre-departure and during the Package to address the risks posed by Coronavirus (COVID-19) and/or any other public health issues.
+These measures may be implemented at short notice and may change as advice, knowledge and government guidance of the relevant virus or condition changes.
+Such measures may mean that some of the services and facilities on board may not be available for part or all of the cruise and Guests will be required to follow any guidance provided by P&O Cruises, the Master or the ship’s crew designed or intended to limit or prevent the spread of any infectious disease.
+Any measures introduced in order to address the risks posed by Coronavirus (COVID-19) or any other public health issue will not be significant changes to the Package.
+If it appears that a Guest’s conduct, behaviour or health is such as to be a breach of this requirement or the Guest’s behaviour, health or conduct is likely to endanger the Guest’s own health or safety or that of any other Guest or crew or may make the Guest likely to be refused permission to go ashore at any port or may make P&O Cruises liable for the costs of any medical treatment and/or maintenance and support and/or repatriation, then P&O Cruises and/or the Master shall have the right according to the particular circumstances to take any one or more of the following measures as may appear to be reasonable and appropriate:

 46. In the event of P&O Cruises and/or the Master acting in accordance with clause 45 above, neither the Guest nor (at the sole discretion of P&O Cruises) any other person travelling with the Guest (whether or not under the same booking) shall be entitled to make a claim against P&O Cruises for any loss or expense incurred as a result of such action, whether for a full or partial refund of the price or for any other form of compensation or for the cost of returning to the United Kingdom or to any other place or for any other form of loss or expense whatsoever.
 Where the Guest is repatriated pursuant to this clause at P&O Cruises’ expense, P&O Cruises shall have the right to recover the cost of this.